Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Spectral Performance

-First, we consider the time-modulated metasurface with quadratic modulation phase delay in accordance to the focusing requirement of the first up-modulated frequency harmonic at a focal distance of $F_1=1.5$ mm illuminated by a normally incident TE-polarized plane wave and study the focusing performance at six different wavelengths in the range of 160 $\mu$m-360 $\mu$m .
-Fixing the focal distance and size of the array, the numerical aperture (NA) of the lens remains constant for all wavelengths.
-The results of normalized field intensity of the first up-modulated frequency harmonic generated by the metasurface for different excitation wavelengths are shown in Fig. \ref{fig:Fig8}.
-An almost perfect focusing is achieved at the desired location for all the wavelengths which verifies the broadband functionality of the metasurface.
-The width of focal spot is determined by the diffraction limit and becomes larger by increasing the excitation wavelength.
+Next, we examine the spectral performance of the time-modulated metasurface in focusing of generated frequency harmonics.
+It should be noted that unlike steering, the focusing requirement at different wavelengths is different and in order to simultaneously achieve an aberration-free focusing at all wavelengths, the metasurface should possess a linear phase response over the operating spectrum.
+This is while the modulation induced phase shift in time-modulated metasurfaces is dispersionless (constant phase response over the operating spectrum) which hinders the possibility of simultaneous aberration-free focusing at different wavelengths.
+As such, the focusing of a polychromatic excitation cannot be achieved.
+However, the real-time tunability of the dynamic metasurface allows for adjusting the modulation phase delay adaptively, according to the incident wavelength to compensate the chromatic aberrations and achieve monochromatic focusing at different wavelengths.
+As such, we consider a wavelength-dependent quadratic modulation phase delay for the metasurface in accordance to the focusing requirement of the first up-modulated frequency harmonic at a focal distance of $F_1=1.5$ mm, under illumination of a normally incident TE-polarized plane wave and investigate the focusing performance at different wavelengths.
+Fixing the focal distance and size of the array, the numerical aperture (NA) of the lens remains constant at all wavelengths.
+Figure \ref{fig:Fig11}(a) represents the magnetic field intensity of first up-modulated frequency harmonic in logarithmic scale vs position and wavelength at the focal plane $F_1=1.5$ mm.
+The nearfield results corresponding to the normalized magnetic field intensity of the first up-modulated frequency harmonic for different excitation wavelengths are also shown in Fig. \ref{fig:Fig11}(b).
+An almost perfect focusing is achieved at the desired location for all the incident wavelengths which verifies the functionality of the metasurface at the operating spectrum.
+In order to clearly demonstrate the width and depth of focusing, the normalized magnetic field intensity is plotted in Fig. 11(c) at different wavelengths, in the focal plane along the transverse $x$-direction and at the center along $y$-direction.
+The size of focal spot is determined by the diffraction limit and becomes larger by increasing the excitation wavelength.
+It should be noted that while the numerical aperture of the lens is fixed at all wavelengths, the effective of size of the metasurface in terms of wavelength decreases and the focal spot gets closer to the nearfield region by increment of the wavelength which can explain the appearance of speckle noises in the focal plane.
+The frequency conversion efficiency is dependent on the incident wavelength and the spectral intensity of magnetic field corresponding to the first up-modulated harmonic exhibits three peaks at the resonant wavelengths.

-The highest focusing efficiency is observed at the wavelength of $\lambda=300\mu$m.
-It should be noted that despite the larger frequency conversion efficiency at the wavelength of $\lambda=210\mu$m, the focusing efficiency is not as high which can be attributed to the larger phase variations between neighbor elements.
-The lowest focusing efficiency is observed at $\lambda=250\mu$m which is due to the poor frequency conversion efficiency of the metasurface at this wavelength.
+The spectral performance of the finite metasurfaces studied in this section in terms of power conversion to the frequency harmonics is discussed in the section 7 of Supplemental Material.